Three Ways To Use Business Creativity To Break New Ground

 That’s why every company needs to overcome the fear of failure and strive to keep creativity alive.

-When people are afraid to be wrong, they’ll opt for safety over creative surges.
+When people are afraid to be wrong, they’ll opt for safety which stifles creativity.

-Over time, this causes ruts of iterative or derived product or service improvements rather than innovative leaps.
+Over time, seeking safety causes ruts of iterative or derived product or service improvements rather than innovative leaps.
 Encourage your team to take risks to make it OK to be creative.

-Trusting others doesn’t mean no one will make mistakes.
-It means that you trust each other to fix or resolve the mistakes.
+Trusting others in a creative environment doesn’t mean no one will make mistakes.
+It means that you trust each other to fix or resolve the mistakes, to have each others’ backs, and to build on others’ ideas.

 3. Permission to Fail (Sometimes)